OverviewTrail Status: Open

 Kingston — Walter Peak (4-5 days, 180km)

-When completed in 2016, the Around the Mountains Trail will allow cyclists to explore and discover some of New Zealand’s most secluded and rustic settings at a relaxed pace without sacrificing the comforts of home.
+The Around the Mountains Trail allows cyclists to explore and discover some of New Zealand’s most secluded and rustic settings at a relaxed pace without sacrificing the comforts of home.

 Along the way you will be welcomed by charming locals, served mouth-watering meals and told stories about the beautiful places they call home – all part of experiencing real, heartland New Zealand.